akauppi/GroundLevel-firebase-es/ci/KNOWN.md

 The reason is that we (`packages/backend/docker-compose.yaml`) install Firebase `functions` stuff using Node 18, which it isn't technically supporting, yet.

 There's no harm.
 This fades away once Firebase starts supporting Node 18.
-Any year now? :P

 >Node.js 18 was released on April 19th 2022.